Os51/os51/README.md

 <h2 align="center"> 🤔 I’m looking for help with </h2>

   - **Being a better scripter/programmer**: Any resources or tips that have helped you on your journey would be greatly appreciated!
   - **Unix and Bash**: Still getting used to the environment and syntax for Unix.
-I'm working towards the Linux Essentials Certification but could always use additional help.
-Any tips would be a massive help.
+I'm working towards the Linux Essentials Certification and could use some help.
   - **Collaboration**: Collaboration can sometimes substitute for not having a mentor in these spaces.
 I'm happy to work on projects to help me improve coding and security practices.
   - **Book Recommendations!**: In my downtime, I'd normally unwind with a good book.
 I appreciate any recommendations you may have. 😁
   - **Aprendiendo el idioma de español**: ¿Puedes ayudarme aprender español?